How to bet on the NFL: Point spreads, totals, parlays and more

 No sport in North America is bet on more than the NFL.
 And no event sees more wagers than the Super Bowl, which caps off the league’s season in February each year.

 There are many ways to bet on the NFL.
-The point spread is the most common, but there are a number of other markets, including player props, that attract a high volume of wagers.
+The point spread is the most common, but there are several other markets, including player props, that attract a high volume of wagers.

 How to bet on the NFL